Grelot/blog/content/resume/index.md

 +++

 My name is Pierre-Edouard **GUERIN**.
-I'm currently working as a computational biologist in [CEFE](https://www.cefe.cnrs.fr) research team at [CNRS](http://www.cnrs.fr/languedoc-roussillon/03com-labos/03-2-lab-site/02-lab-site-montp.htm) of Montpellier, France.
+I'm currently working as a computational biologist for [CNRS](https://www.cefe.cnrs.fr/fr/recherche/bc/bev/884-it/3594-pierre-edouard-guerin) at Montpellier, France.

 _______________________________________________________________________________